Liver Diseases / Cirrhosis

 Here are a few questions to ask your doctor or medical team:

-• What is the status of my liver health?
+• What stage is my liver damage?

-• Will I need a liver transplant?
+• Could I need a liver transplant in the future?